annie-elequin/node-libs-expo/README.md

 ## Credit

-This is a fork of [node-libs-browser][] with minor modifications and packages swapped out for React Native implementations.
+This is a fork of node-libs-react-native which is a fork of [node-libs-browser][] with minor modifications and packages swapped out for React Native implementations.
 Thanks to those package authors for doing the hard work.

 ## License